ljw1004/csharpspec/csharp/delegates.md

 C# provides special syntax for delegate instantiation and invocation.
 Except for instantiation, any operation that can be applied to a class or class instance can also be applied to a delegate class or instance, respectively.
 In particular, it is possible to access members of the `System.Delegate` type via the usual member access syntax.

 The set of methods encapsulated by a delegate instance is called an invocation list.
-When a delegate instance is created (§15.2) from a single method, it encapsulates that method, and its invocation list contains only one entry.
+When a delegate instance is created ([Delegate compatibility](delegates.md#delegate-compatibility)) from a single method, it encapsulates that method, and its invocation list contains only one entry.
 However, when two non-null delegate instances are combined, their invocation lists are concatenated -- in the order left operand then right operand -- to form a new invocation list, which contains two or more entries.

-Delegates are combined using the binary `+` (§7.8.4) and `+=` operators (§7.17.2).
-A delegate can be removed from a combination of delegates, using the binary `-` (§7.8.5) and `-=` operators (§7.17.2).
-Delegates can be compared for equality (§7.10.8).
+Delegates are combined using the binary `+` ([Addition operator](expressions.md#addition-operator)) and `+=` operators ([Compound assignment](expressions.md#compound-assignment)).
+A delegate can be removed from a combination of delegates, using the binary `-` ([Subtraction operator](expressions.md#subtraction-operator)) and `-=` operators ([Compound assignment](expressions.md#compound-assignment)).
+Delegates can be compared for equality ([Delegate equality operators](expressions.md#delegate-equality-operators)).

 The following example shows the instantiation of a number of delegates, and their corresponding invocation lists: